WeiXinFam/CreativeCoding/p5-learnings/README.md

 - The mouseMoved() function, which can be used to trigger an event every time the mouse moves while the mouse has not been pressed.
 - The mouseClicked() function, which can be used to detect a mouse button press and release over an element.

+### Distance

+The dist() function is a powerful tool for calculating the distance between two points, stationary or dynamic.
+This function is oftentimes used in conjunction with mouse events.
+Understanding how and when to use dist() can simplify calculations and make fun and interesting sketches.

+### Key Input

+The built-in key variable stores alphanumeric characters.
+More specifically, it holds the value of the most recent key pressed.

+The other important key input variable we are going to learn about is the keyCode variable.
+The keyCode variable stores the decimal value of the ASCII code of the most recently pressed key.
+It can also be used to detect special keys such as BACKSPACE, DELETE, ENTER, RETURN, TAB, and more.

+While the key variable can detect both uppercase and lowercase characters, the keyCode variable is unable to differentiate the ASCII values from each other.

+- The built-in variable keyIsPressed evaluates to true when any key is pressed and false otherwise.

+- The keyPressed()function is called once every time a key is pressed.
+Since the function is only called once per key press the code will also only run once per press.
+Within the function block, it’s possible to test which key has been pressed and to use this value for any purpose.

+- The keyReleased() function, which can be used to trigger an event every time a key release is detected.

+- The keyTyped() function, which can be used to determine each time a specific key is pressed.
+Note that the function cannot detect special keys but can distinguish between lower-case and upper-case letters.

+- The keyIsDown() function, which can be used to check if a key is currently being pressed.

 Learnings: codeacademy

 Wall Drawing Projects: